pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 log4j.additivity.exceptionLog=false

 ### gemfireThreads.xml ###
-The gemfireThreads XML file contain the messages generated by Geode/GemFire threads that will be supprersed by the monitor.
+The gemfireThreads XML file contain the messages generated by Geode/GemFire threads that are suppressed by the monitor.

     <gemfireThreads>
         <gemfireThread thread="Event Processor for GatewaySender" />